UWPCE-PythonCert/PythonCertDevel/source/exercises/threaded_downloader.rst

 A Queue?
 ========

 You will need a way to launch a bunch of threads at once, but probably not one for each request you want to make -- that could be a lot of threads!
-In this case, 100 or so threads would probably work OK, but if you want the code to be extensible to larger numbers, you may want to pre-define a maximum number of threads.
+In this case, 100 or so threads would probably work OK, but if you want the code to be extensible to larger numbers, you may want to pre-define a maximum number of threads in a thread pool.

-So you'll probably want to use a job Queue -- and then launch a handful of threads to process those jobs.
+Then you'll want to use a job Queue -- and then launch a handful of threads to process those jobs.

 Experiment a bit -- how many threads give you maximum performance?

 Hints
 =====